junskr/in-toto-demo/README.md

 to perform.

 ### Clone project source code (kang)
-Now, we will take the role of the functionary kang and perform the step `clone` on his behalf, that is we use in-toto to clone the project repo from GitHub and record metadata for what we do.
+Now, we will take the role of the developer kang and perform the step `clone` on his behalf, that is we use in-toto to clone the project repo from GitHub and record metadata for what we do.
 Execute the following commands to change to kang's directory and perform the step.